thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 [GitHub](https://github.com/thiagokokada/blog).

 While I am here, why not to overcomplicate?
 Can I make an usable blog platform from GitHub?
+And by that I don't mean GitHub pages, the repository itself.
 I mean, it already renders Markdown files by default, so no need to do anything in that space.
 To reach feature parity with [capivaras.dev](https://capivaras.dev/), I only need to have an index and RSS (since comments are not supported anyway).
 No need for newsletter since GitHub has a [watch